 Terms of the Award

 Innovative grants provide one year of support for a maximum of USD 100,000 in direct costs and indirect costs of 10%, for a total of USD 110,000.
-Pilot and Research Tool grants provide up to one year of support for a maximum of USD 75,000 including indirect costs (which may not exceed 10% of the total amount requested).
 These grants are not renewable.
 A final progress report is due within 75 days following the close of the award.

-Innovative proposals with significantly higher cost or requiring greater than one year of funding may still be considered for an Innovative Grant at the discretion of JDRF scientists.
-If you believe that your Innovative project requires a greater budget or funding period, please contact JDRF Program Scientists in the relevant area to discuss possible options for submission.
-Note: Pilot and Research Tool proposals are limited to a maximum amount of $75,000.
+Innovative proposals with significantly higher cost or requiring greater than one year of funding may still be considered for an Innovative Grant at the discretion of JDRF.
+If you believe that your Innovative project requires a greater budget or funding period, please contact JDRF Program Scientist in the relevant area to discuss possible options for submission.

 Examples of innovative proposals that might be considered as exceptions include: